Alluxio/alluxio/docs/Command-Line-Interface.md

   <tr>
     <td>free</td>
     <td>free "path"</td>
-    <td>Free a file or all files under a directory from memory.
-File/directory will still be
+    <td>Free a file or all files under a directory from Tachyon.
+If the file/directory is also
-    available in underfs.</td>
+    in under storage, it will still be available there.</td>
   </tr>
   <tr>
     <td>getCapacityBytes</td>